balotofi/GSoC-2022/WorkProductReport.md

 At the beginning I did not have any experience of working with a non- governmental organization (NGO).
 Trying to operate as a non-profit entity, I saw the importance of financial support and personal capacity.
 The dependence on extern institutions and the need to have a flexible but disciplined attitude.
 During the contribution stage I also experienced spontaneous fluctuations in the codebase.
 At first instance unannounced changes were annoying, but it forced me to be flexible and to see what other things I could do.

 More than I had expected, I experienced communication difficulties.
 This was completely one-sided and not the fault of my mentors at all because they put so much effort into creating a welcoming space for me to ask anything.
 But I often needed multiple (more than three) explanations on the same thing to fully understand and didn’t want to burden them.
-To contribute more to projects and to progress faster, I want to learn to make a more confident impression and to express my ideas and opinions more certain.
+To contribute more to projects and to progress faster, I want to learn to make a more confident impression and to express my ideas and opinions more certainly.

-In conclusion, the internship was a useful experience.
-I have find out what my strengths and weaknesses are; I gained new knowledge and skills and met many new people.
-I achieved many of my learning goals, however for some the conditions did not permit to achieve them as I wanted.
-I got insight into what working with an NGO is like.

 # 4. Conclusion & Future Work